killbill/killbill-payment-test-plugin/README.md

  -v 'http://127.0.0.1:8080/plugins/killbill-payment-test/configure'
 ```

-## Kill Bill Backward Compatible Configuration
+## About

-This should be ignored as this will be deprecated.
+Kill Bill is the leading Open-Source Subscription Billing & Payments Platform.
+For more information about the project, go to https://killbill.io/.